krprzenioslo/Hystrixwiki2/How-To-Use.md

 HystrixThreadPoolKey.Factory.asKey("HelloWorldPool")
 ```

-The reason why [HystrixThreadPoolKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPoolKey.html) might be used instead of just a different [HystrixCommandGroupKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandGroupKey.html) is that multiple commands may belong to the same "group" of ownership or logical functionality, but certain commands may need to be isolated from each other.
+The reason why you might use [HystrixThreadPoolKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPoolKey.html) instead of just a different [HystrixCommandGroupKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandGroupKey.html) is that multiple commands may belong to the same &ldquo;group&rdquo; of ownership or logical functionality, but certain commands may need to be isolated from each other.

 Here is a simple example:

-* 2 commands used to access Video metadata
+* two commands used to access Video metadata
-* group name is "VideoMetadata"
+* group name is &ldquo;VideoMetadata&rdquo;
-* command A goes against Cassandra
+* command A goes against resource #1
-* command B goes against memcached
+* command B goes against resource #2

-If command A becomes latent and saturates its thread-pool it should not prevent command B from executing requests since they each hit different backend resources.
+If command A becomes latent and saturates its thread-pool it should not prevent command B from executing requests since they each hit different back-end resources.

 Thus, we logically want these commands grouped together but want them isolated differently and would use [HystrixThreadPoolKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPoolKey.html) to give each of them a different thread-pool.

 <a name='Caching'/>
 ## Request Cache

-Request caching is enabled by implementing the [getCacheKey()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getCacheKey\(\)) method on a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) object as follows:
+You enable request caching by implementing the [getCacheKey()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getCacheKey\(\)) method on a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) object as follows:

 ```java
 public class CommandUsingRequestCache extends HystrixCommand<Boolean> {